Think Tank says: Saving for pensions should be obligatory

-The ‘Help to Save’ scheme would in effect remove the ability to ‘opt out’ of the government’s auto-enrolment pension scheme, meaning everyone would be forced to save for their ‘golden years’.
-The organisation has stated that it has presented its proposals because up to 11 million people in the UK could be facing poverty in old age, if no action is taken.
+The ‘Help to Save’ scheme would in effect remove the ability to ‘opt-out’ of the government’s auto-enrolment pension scheme, meaning everyone would be forced to save for their ‘golden years’.
+The organisation has stated that it has presented its proposals because up to 11 million people in the UK could be facing poverty in old age if no action is taken.

 To my mind, the thinking behind this proposal is positive and aims to fight back at the ‘bury your head in the sand’ mentality.
-After all, life expectancy is increasing all the time and it’s absolutely crucial to start retirement saving as soon as possible, in order to maintain a comparable lifestyle later in life.
+After all, life expectancy is increasing all the time and it’s absolutely crucial to start retirement savings as soon as possible, in order to maintain a comparable lifestyle later in life.

 However, I believe in reality, the idea is seriously flawed.
-A system that trusts that every individual to save a sufficient amount each month towards their pension pot is, in my opinion, a naive approach if the aim really is to help as many people as possible secure financial freedom in retirement.
+A system that trusts that every individual to save a sufficient amount each month towards their pension pot are, in my opinion, a naive approach if the aim really is to help as many people as possible secure financial freedom in retirement.

 More financial education needed

 Where I think the real problems lie is, firstly, a lack of financial literacy amongst the wider population.
 In my opinion, teaching children from a young age in schools the importance of financial planning, being financially savvy later in life and not getting into debt, would be the ideal way to counteract the serious lack of financial education as we move forward.
 Recent findings released by the StepChange debt charity have revealed a 44 per cent increase in the number of people getting into debt over the past 12 months.
-StepChange Debt Charity chief executive Mike O’Connor said of the findings: “Turning to high cost credit to pay everyday bills results in a downward spiral into further and further debt, with potentially catastrophic results.”
+StepChange Debt Charity chief executive Mike O’Connor said of the findings: “Turning to high-cost credit to pay everyday bills results in a downward spiral into further and further debt, with potentially catastrophic results.”

 Problems with RDR

 Secondly, since the introduction of the Retail Distribution Review (RDR) in December 2012, there has been a ‘black hole’ left in the financial advisory market.
 This set of rules with regards to financial advice was implemented to increase transparency and reduce the risk of mis-selling within our industry.
-The strict regulations of RDR has led to a fall in the number of financial advisers in the UK, with many high street banks and advisory companies pulling out of the market, which in turn leaves individuals with less choice of IFAs when seeking the expertise they need to make informed choices.
+The strict regulations of RDR have led to a fall in the number of financial advisers in the UK, with many high street banks and advisory companies pulling out of the market, which in turn leaves individuals with less choice of IFAs when seeking the expertise they need to make informed choices.

 Saving is crucial